bnprks/BPCells/README.md

   - Fast, disk-backed RNA-seq and ATAC-seq data processing powered by C++
   - Downstream analysis such as marker genes, and clustering
   - Interoperability with AnnData, 10x datasets, R sparse matrices, and GRanges
+  - Demonstrated scalability up to 44M cells on a laptop

 Additionally, BPCells exposes its optimized data processing infrastructure for use in scaling 3rd party single cell tools (e.g. Seurat)